That Time I Joined the Circus: Plot

 That Time I Joined the Circus is about Xandra Ryan, or Lexi, who lives in New York city with her father Gavin, who unexpectedly dies, the same night she betrays one of her best friends.
 Once she realizes that her father left her with absolutely nothing, she is told by her dad's lawyer that she works for a traveling circus so she goes to Florida to find her mother that left her and her father.
 She takes a Greyhound bus to the location of the circus and ends up having an encounter with the owner of the circus, Louie, and realizes that her mother is not there.
 So knowing that she has nothing and can't go anywhere she accepts a job from Louie and starts her new life working at the novelties.

 While getting a job at the circus wasn't what she had planned she made it her new life.
 As Lexi gets use to her jobs she meets new people that make her feel very welcome to their home.
 Her first day there, she had breakfast with the crew that she was going to be working with for the time being.
 She then meets Jamie who also works there and showed her around.
 Then he lets her into the circus rehearsal to see all the talented people who perform on a daily basis.
 She meets the daughters of Louie, Lina and Liska, and Lexi believed that they would be stereotypical teenagers but they welcomed her and invited her to go places with them and hang out with her and Lina invited her to live in her trailer so she does not have to live with the crew.
 Louie doesn't think she should be working on the crew anymore so he lets her add her talent into the circus.
-She claimed that she didn't really have a talent but then she remembered that she use to read tarot cards for her friends and the lady that use to do that had just left so she became the replacement.
+She claimed that she didn't really have a talent but then she remembered that she used to read tarot cards for her friends and the lady that use to do that had just left so she became the replacement.
 Lexi stopped reading cards and now her and Lina worked at the carnival game Go Fish.
 One night while they were working she got an unexpected visit from Eli her ex-best friend that she had left behind in New York.
 Seeing him made him so distraught that she fainted.